 Media server (DMA) to NDMP filer (tape or disk) requires TCP port 10000.

-SERVER_PORT_WINDOW is used inbound from filer to media server for remote NDMP and can also be used for efficient catalog file (TIR data) movement with local and 3-way NDMP.
+The SERVER_PORT_WINDOW is used inbound from the filer to the media server for remote NDMP and can also be used for efficient catalog file (TIR data) movement with local and 3-way NDMP.